mahitha561/github-actions-demo-1/README.md

 ## Feature Branch Update

-This change was made in the feature-update branch.
+This update was added from the feature-update branch for the GitHub assignment.